10 Days In Hawaii Itinerary

 Where to Stay?

-In order to reduce the time you spend on the road and to maximize your sightseeing time on the opposite coasts, I do recommend splitting your time evenly between the sunny Kona Coast on the west side of the island and the tropical (and obviously wetter) Hilo side on the east coast.
-This, however, is not a must >> Here’s a link to a complete list of Big Island accommodations that you can book online.
+To reduce driving time and maximize sightseeing on the opposite coasts, I recommend splitting your time evenly between the sunny Kona Coast on the island’s west side and the tropical (and obviously wetter) Hilo side on the east coast.
+However, this is not a must.
+It just means longer driving times or getting an early start when needed.

 Part 4: Kauai (4 Days)